burningwave/core/README.md

 		</li>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/How-to-retrieve-all-classes-of-the-classpath">
-			<b>USE CASE</b>: how to retrieve all classes of the classpath
+			<b>USE CASE</b>: retrieving  all classes of the classpath
 			</a>
 		</li>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/How-retrieve-all-classes-that-implement-one-or-more-interfaces">
-			<b>USE CASE</b>: how to retrieve all classes that implement one or more interfaces
+			<b>USE CASE</b>: retrieving all classes that implement one or more interfaces
 			</a>
 		</li>
 		<li>